Mteixeira88/Book-Scan-iOS/README.md

 # Book-Scan

 Imagine yourself inside a bookstore and you don't know if that book is good, ```Book-Scan``` will scan the book's ISBN instantly with your camera and check the GoodReads API for average rating to help you decide if you should buy the book or not.
-You can also search for a title or the ISBN without using the camera.
+You can also search for a title, author or the ISBN without using the camera.

 You can also add/remove that book to your favorites.